fourscoreandmore/fourscoreandmore.org/people/index.md

 - [Patrick Dawkins](https://patrickdawkins.com/), violinist and PHP developer

 ### Species
-- These files are based on public domain transcriptions by Jay Wilson (https://musescore.com/user/43726/) and (like most of our offerings) made using code built on top of the music21 library (http://web.mit.edu/music21/).
+- These files are based on public domain transcriptions by [Jay Wilson](https://musescore.com/user/43726/) and (like most of our offerings) made using code built on top of the [music21 library](http://web.mit.edu/music21/).
 Thank you Jay!
 Thank you music21!

 ### Partimenti
 - Developed in consultation with the magnificent [Roger Moseley](https://music.cornell.edu/roger-moseley)